Individual Visit Descriptions

 Visit 11 (2007-2009)

-Surviving RBS participants who had at least 3 prior DXA scans were invited back to obtain repeat measurements of cognitive function and bone mineral density, as well as many other clinical, behavioral and functional data, including predictors of bone loss, kyphosis, bone size and strength, fracture, functional limitations and comorbidity.
+Surviving RBS participants who had at least 3 prior DXA scans were invited back to obtain repeat measurements of cognitive function and bone mineral density, as well as many other clinical, behavioral and functional data, including predictors of bone loss, kyphosis, bone size and strength, fracture, pulmonary function, functional limitations and comorbidity.
 There were 733 participants at Visit 11; 420 women, 313 men; age range 48-105, mean 76.0 yrs.

 Visit 12 (2014-2016)